 The role of judges

-Judges must render a decision when there is a conflict between two parties.
-Their decisions are made on the basis of the facts and evidence presented to them, and according to the law applicable to the situation.
+Judges must render a fair decision when there is a conflict between two parties.
+Their decisions are made on the basis of the facts and evidence presented to them, decisions previously rendered by other Canadian courts, and according to the law applicable to the situation.
 The judges' decision is final, unless one of the two parties refers the case to a court of appeal.

-In order for our judicial system to inspire confidence, it must be totally immune to external influences, whether governmental or other.
-Judges are only required to render decisions based on existing facts and laws.
-Three principles support this independence:
+In order for our judicial system to appear trustworthy, it must be completely impervious to external influences, whether governmental or otherwise.
+Judges are required to render decisions based solely on existing facts and laws.

 - Security of tenure – Once appointed, a judge is entitled to serve on the Bench until the age of retirement, unless there is good reason for them to be removed from office.

-- Financial security – Judges are paid sufficiently so they are not dependent on or subject to pressure from other institutions.
+- Financial security – Judges are paid sufficiently so they are not dependent on or subject to outside pressure.

 - Administrative independence – The chief justice in each province and territory decides how that court manages the litigation process and which cases the judges will hear.